near/docs/docs/sdk/js/building/prototyping.md

 </TabItem>
 </Tabs>

-This sends all funds still on the `<accountId>` account to `<beneficiaryId>` and delete the contract that had been deployed to it, including all contract state.
+This sends all funds still on the `<accountId>` account to `<beneficiaryId>` and deletes the contract that had been deployed to it, including all contract state.

 Now you create the sub-account and deploy to it again using the commands above, and it will have empty state like it did the first time you deployed it.